 Five accounts owed money (over $1.01).
 Toni Hodgkins was able to reach three of the account holders for updated contact information and checks have been issued.

-One account is being processed into Oregon’s Unclaimed Properties
+One account is being processed into Oregon’s Unclaimed Properties.

 RVS 1011 was a renter, and certificate holder cannot recall who his renter was in 2021.
 The Board approved sending credit balance to the certificate holder.